 - Salinization Lab: For this lab you need

 - LD-50 Lab: You can do this lab many ways.

 - Soil Quality Labs.
 There are two main soil labs that are essential:

 - Chemistry of Soil

 - Can be purchased in a kit

 - Or individually purchasing materials such as sand, soil, gravel and plastic cups.

 - Water Quality Lab

-- If you have a creek or pond, you may want to purchase a couple of hip waders and macroinvertebrate collection devices or kits.
+- If you have a pond or creek to walk to, you may want a portable kit and a couple of hip waders and macroinvertebrate collection devices or kits.

 - Experimental Design Lab: Don’t do as a separate lab just to teach scientific method at the beginning of the year–you don’t have time in an AP® course.
 Instead, teach experimental design with another lab such as salinization, ocean acidification, biodiversity with quadrats, or air particulates.